EnisHamidulin/EnisHamidulin/README.md

 - 👋 Hi, I’m @EnisHamidulin
-- I'm currently doing a software engineering retraining course,
+- I'm currently doing a software developer retraining course,
 - I'm very excited about the many new things I'm learning.
 - I believe that every new line of code brings my goals a little bit closer.
 - I hope you have a nice day :).